 A wage is money that is paid or received for work or services performed in a specified period.
 Base rate pay, cost-of-living allowances, guaranteed pay, hazardous-duty pay, incentive pay such as commissions and production bonuses, tips, and on-call pay are included in a wage.
 Back pay, jury duty pay, overtime pay, severance pay, shift differentials, non-production bonuses, employer costs for supplementary benefits, and tuition reimbursements are excluded.
+Federal Government and the U.S. Postal Service

-Employers are asked to classify each of their workers into an SOC occupation and one of the following 12 wage intervals:
+(USPS) report individual wage rates for workers.
+Non-federal employers are asked to classify each of their workers into one of the following 12 wage intervals: